 - Slope mesh: draped steel wire mesh directs rockfall into highway trenches.
 The slope mesh is suspended at the top of the slope from a system of steel bars, or anchors, drilled into the rock with support cables.
 Rolls of mesh are then lifted into place by helicopter or crane, then unrolled and stitched together to form one continuous protective blanket.

-Preventative Measures reduce the risk of a landslide happening.
-Examples include:
+We take steps to reduce the risk of a landslide happening.
+This work includes:

 - Drain holes: horizontal holes are drilled into the slope and lined with drain pipe to help relieve built-up water pressure from underneath the surface.